imshuhao/scalable-urlshortener-simple/README.md

 - [0] 1 Graph showing performance of system under load1

 - [0] 1 Analysis of system performance under load1
+	All requests finish quickly in around 1ms under load of 10000 requests of 8 concurrency level, with a few outliers going beyond 4ms.

 - [0] 1 Graph showing performance of system under load2

 - [0] 1 Analysis of system performance under load2
+	Most requests finish in less than 3 ms, under load of 50000 requests of 8 concurrency level.
+	However, the last 10% requests take longer to complete as the server gets loaded and wait time increases.

 ### 0/4 Discussing the system's scalability